- Prayer at Mary’s house

 We met in Mary’s house to pray.
-They were difficult days just after the festival, James – may his soul rest in God – had been run through with a sword.
+They were were difficult days just after the festival.
+James – may his soul rest in God – had been run through with a sword.

 Peter went typically, not without a struggle.
 And as he was led away he cried out to the soldiers, ‘On what charge do you take me?’
 They didn’t reply.
 And I suppose they didn’t have to.
-We knew, they knew that there was no charge.
+We knew, and they knew that there was not charge.
 Or none that was valid.
 But the absence of validity hardly stops Herod.
 No charge was needed, for whom Herod chooses to kill, he kills.
-And no one dares to demand justification.
+And no one dares to demand a reason.

-So we gathered together.
-Every night we would gather together.
-Mary was brave as a hostess.
-Thirty-five frightened believers, each of us wondering whether it would be his turn next.
+So we gathered together, as every night we would gather.
+Mary was brave as our hostess.
+Thirty-five frightened believers, each wondering will it be my turn next?
 And we prayed.
 Oh yes, we prayed.
 We prayed for ourselves.
 We prayed for our leaders.
 We prayed for protection.
 We even prayed for Peter.
-But how could you pray for a man who faces certain execution, except by groaning with sadness and confusion, and asking God to save him from denying the Lord as he had done once before.
+But how could you pray for a man who faces certain execution, except by groaning with sadness and confusion, and asking God to save him from denying the Lord as hs did once.

 John Mark, that’s Mary’s son, he was earnest enough.
 He even prayed for Peter’s release, prayed that he would be returned to us safely.
 We all said amen.
-We didn’t believe it.
+But we didn’t believe it.

 It was as John Mark was praying that we all heard a loud banging on that outer entrance.

 We froze for a moment as a shiver of fear ran through the room.
 One of the ladies let out an involuntary cry.
 An old man fell prostrate on the floor and called out to God in his heavenly language.
 Mary, her eyes wide, flustered and frightened, looked uncertain as to what she should do.